pantrypoints/sp/content/en/research/countries/china/xi/chapter-01f.md

 Struggle cannot be shouted in vain, it must be translated into action.
 The unity of knowledge and action and real work are the distinctive qualities of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era.
-Comrade Xi Jinping has repeatedly stressed that "empty talk misleads the country, practical work rejuvenates the country"; he stressed that the Communist Party of China started and developed by seeking truth from facts, and that adhering to seeking truth from facts can rejuvenate the party and the country, and violating the truth from facts will lead to misleading the party and the country;
+Comrade Xi Jinping has repeatedly stressed that "empty talk misleads the country, practical work rejuvenates the country"; he stressed that the CCP started and developed by seeking truth from facts, and that adhering to seeking truth from facts can rejuvenate the party and the country, and violating the truth from facts will lead to misleading the party and the country;